-Permits (Override Requests): For Biology courses, permits for pre-requisite or class restriction overrides should be requested from the faculty member teaching the course.
-Permit request forms for Biology courses are at http://biosci.gatech.edu/undergrad/permits-and-registration.
-Have the professor sign the form and return it to Ms. Benita Black in Clough 385A.
-For non-biology courses, look on the department's website for their registration instructions.
+Permits (Override Requests): For Biological Sciences courses, permits for pre-requisite or class restriction overrides should be requested from the faculty member teaching the course.
+Instructions to request permits for Biological Sciences courses are at biosci.gatech.edu/undergrad/permits-and-registration.

+For non-Biological Sciences courses, look on the department's website for their registration instructions.
 Some departments do permits by email, while others require that a request is submitted through the registration window in OSCAR.
-A full list of departmental contacts is available on the Registrar's Website (http://www.registrar.gatech.edu/registration/oprequest.php).
+A full list of departmental contacts is available on the Registrar's Website (registrar.gatech.edu/registration/oprequest.php).

-A prerequisite override is submitted by a student if the course instructor agrees that the student is prepared for the course without having taken the listed prerequisite courses - the instructor's signature is required in this case.
+A prerequisite override is submitted by a student if the course instructor agrees that the student is prepared for the course without having taken the listed prerequisite courses - the instructor's permission is required in this case.
 In other cases, the registration software sometimes does not recognize legitimate prerequisite courses on a student's transcript, and may prevent them from registering for a course.
-In this case, no instructor's signature is required; instead submit a prerequisite override form to the appropriate department.
-For Biology courses, this is available at http://biosci.gatech.edu/undergrad/permits-and-registration; print and submit the form directly to Benita Black in Clough 385A.
-Be sure to include your contact information.
+In this case, no instructor's permission is required.
+For Biological Sciences courses, request prerequisite override permits by following the instructions at biosci.gatech.edu/undergrad/permits-and-registration.